-First, your health care provider will use ultrasound to determine the baby's exact location in your uterus.
-You'll lie on your back on an exam table and expose your abdomen.
-Your health care provider will apply a special gel to your abdomen and then use a small device known as an ultrasound transducer to show your baby's position on a monitor.
+First, a health care provider will use ultrasound to pinpoint where the baby is in the uterus.
+You'll lie on your back on an exam table with your belly showing.
+Your health care provider will apply a gel to your belly and then use a small device known as an ultrasound transducer to show your baby's position on a monitor.

-Next, your health care provider will clean your abdomen with an antiseptic.
-Generally, anesthetic isn't used.
-Most women report only mild discomfort during the procedure.
+Next, your health care provider will clean your abdomen.
+A numbing medication generally isn't used.
+Most people report only mild soreness during the procedure.

-Guided by ultrasound, your health care provider will insert a thin, hollow needle through your abdominal wall and into the uterus.
-A small amount of amniotic fluid will be withdrawn into a syringe, and the needle will be removed.
-The specific amount of amniotic fluid withdrawn depends on the number of weeks the pregnancy has progressed.
+Guided by ultrasound, your health care provider will insert a thin, hollow needle through your stomach wall and into the uterus.
+A small amount of amniotic fluid is drawn into a syringe.
+The needle is then removed.

-You'll need to lie still while the needle is inserted and the amniotic fluid is withdrawn.
-You might notice a stinging sensation when the needle enters your skin, and you might feel cramping when the needle enters your uterus.
+You need to lie still while the needle is put in and the amniotic fluid is taken out.
+You might feel a sting when the needle enters your skin.
+You might feel cramping when the needle enters your uterus.

 After the procedure

-After the amniocentesis, your health care provider will continue using the ultrasound to monitor your baby's heart rate.
-You might experience cramping or mild pelvic discomfort after an amniocentesis.
+After amniocentesis, your health care provider will continue using the ultrasound to monitor your baby's heart rate.
+You might have cramping or mild pelvic pain after an amniocentesis.

-Meanwhile, the sample of amniotic fluid will be analyzed in a lab.
+The sample of amniotic fluid will be looked at in a lab.
 Some results might be available within a few days.
-Other results might take up to four weeks.
+Other results might take several weeks.